-RECORDS – If members breed their bitch or use their stud dog in service, they agree to keep accurate records of stock, mating’s and pedigrees and to register all breeding stock with the American Kennel Club.
+RECORDS – If I breed my bitch or use my stud dog in service, I agree to keep accurate records of stock, mating’s and pedigrees and to register my breeding stock with the American Kennel Club.

-BREEDING – Members agree to use for breeding only normal bitches and dogs in excellent health who have reached their 18th month, are free from communicable diseases and have no radical departures from the official AKC standard.
-Members agree to breed only to dogs that are AKC registered or registerable.
+BREEDING – I agree to use for breeding only normal bitches and dogs in excellent health who have reached their 18th month, are free from communicable diseases and have no radical departures from the official AKC standard.
+I agree to breed only to dogs that are AKC registered or registerable.
 A bitch may be bred to only one stud dog during any one estrus cycle with the exception that a bitch may be bred to multiple sires in the same estrus cycle with strict adherence to the AKC multiple sire registration application requirements.
-Members agree to have hips and elbows x-rayed and graded by OFA for evaluation, penn hip or a reputable, veterinarian controlled registry, if imported from a foreign country.
-Members agree to have a heart auscultation performed by a veterinarian or cardiologist.
+It is highly recommended to have hips and elbows x-rayed and graded by OFA for evaluation, penn hip or a reputable, veterinarian controlled registry if imported from a foreign country.
+It is strongly recommended to have a heart auscillation performed by a veterinarian or cardiologist.
+It is recommended to have breeding stock examined by a veterinarian for entropion and ectropion.
+All heath testing should be performed at 12 months of age or older and prior to breeding.
+This does not apply to dogs that have passed away and were collected.
+Breeders are required to produce documents upon request and/or publish the information as part of any litter announcement.
 It is strongly recommended that dogs and bitches used for breeding be screened via echocardiogram by a board certified cardiologist.
-Members agree to have breeding stock examined by a veterinarian for entropion and ectropion.
-All health testing must be performed at 12 months of age or older and prior to breeding.
-This does not apply to dogs that have passed away and were collected.
-Members are required to produce documents upon request and/or publish the information as part of any litter announcement.
 All breeding stock must be permanently identified by DNA Markers and one of the following; tattoo or microchip prior to obtaining health certifications.
 It is strongly encouraged that Boerboels used for breeding utilize third party temperament evaluations such as CGC, ATTS, BH, or BST prior to breeding.

 Breeders and stud dog owners recognize that they have a lifetime responsibility for puppies produced by their brood bitch or stud dog.
 Breeders must also recognize the inherent obligation to provide a stable environment that protects each puppy’s physical and emotional well-being.
 This includes helping to relocate to a new home that puppy or adult dog which the owner is unable/unwilling to keep or taking that puppy or adult dog back.
 Any provisions for refund or reimbursement of expenses shall be handled in the contract between breeder and owner.
 No puppy or adult dog bred or owned by an ABC member shall be disposed of in an animal shelter or pound unless such disposal is required by law.

-Members will encourage working titles to retain the Boerboels correct working temperament.
-They should also encourage the showing of future breeding stock in the conformation ring, keeping in the mind the purpose of such shows is to preserve and improve the breed by objective evaluation of dogs in competition according to the breed standard.
+Breeders will encourage working titles to retain the Boerboels correct working temperament.
+They should also encourage the showing of future breeding stock kin the conformation ring, keeping in the mind the purpose of such shows is to preserve and improve the breed by objective evaluation of dogs in competition according to the breed standard.

-Members will not export puppies or adult dogs to any country where there are no animal protection acts in place, specifically in respect of dog fighting and where there is known consumption of dogs by humans.
+No breeder will export puppies or adult dogs to any country where there are no animal protection acts in place, specifically in respect of dog fighting and where there is known consumption of dogs by humans.

 REGISTRATION – A puppy showing deviations from the standard, including but not limited to all listed disqualifications and any color not allowed by the approved AKC standard, rending it unsuitable for breeding or showing will be registered by the breeder with a limited registration.
 Nor will they be allowed to be registered with any other domestic or foreign registry.
 Only the breeder may request the AKC to remove the limitation at some later date, when conditions warrant such action.
 Papers may not be withheld without a signed agreement.

-ADVERTISING – Members agree that advertising, oral and written, shall be factual and not worded so that it will attract undesirable buyers or to encourage the raising of Boerboels as an easy money scheme, or for dog fighting purposes.
+ADVERTISING – I agree that my advertising, oral and written, shall be factual and not worded so that it will attract undesirable buyers or to encourage the raising of Boerboels as an easy money scheme, or for dog fighting purposes.
 No price should be given in public advertising of Boerboels.

-GENERAL CONDUCT AND SPORTSMANSHIP – Members shall conduct themselves at all times in a manner which will reflect credit upon me and the breed, regardless of location or circumstances, especially when attending dog shows or trials, whether as an exhibitor or spectator.
+GENERAL CONDUCT AND SPORTSMANSHIP – I shall conduct myself at all times in a manner which will reflect credit upon me and the breed, regardless of location or circumstances, especially when attending dog shows or trials, whether as an exhibitor or spectator.

-Members agree not co-own a dog or participate in the breeding of said dog with person(s) who do not subscribe to and support this code.
+I agree that I will not co-own a dog or participate in the breeding of said dog with person(s) who do not subscribe to and support this code.

-Members agree that they will not have persons in their household or immediate family participating in activities that are contrary to the principles set forth in this code.
+I agree that I will not have members of my household or immediate family participating in activities that are contrary to the principles set forth in this code.